 Hello and welcome back to Equity, the podcast about the business of startups, where we unpack the numbers and nuance behind the headlines.

 Our Monday show covers the latest in tech news from the weekend and what’s making headlines early in the week.
-This week we talked about media, startup rounds and some Big Money Moves:
+Here’s the rundown:

 For episode transcripts and more, head to Equity’s Simplecast website.